Norway keeps rates on hold, remains on track for June hike | Business

 - Norway

-Norway's central bank kept interest rates on hold on Thursday, as widely expected, and reiterated its plan to raise the cost of borrowing in June amid rapidly rising inflation.
-Norges Bank's monetary policy committee unanimously agreed to keep the rate steady at 0.75% for now, as expected in a Reuters poll of economists.
+Norway's central bank kept interest rates on hold on Thursday as widely expected and restated its plan to raise the cost of borrowing in June amid rapidly rising inflation.
+Norges Bank's monetary policy committee unanimously agreed to keep the rate steady at 0.75%, as predicted by a Reuters poll of economists.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)